microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/AzureTableBackup/Documentation/AzureTableBackup.md

 * DeleteAfterDays: The number of days a table exists before it should be deleted

 ## Running the function
-1. Update the json for the AzureTableBackup config in the "tablesToBackup" secret in the gmm-data-\<env> keyvault
+1. Update the json for the AzureBackup config in the "tablesToBackup" secret in the gmm-data-\<env> keyvault
 2. Run the function in Azure